What is EDI? Electronic Data Interchange

 EDI is not exempt from data quality issues like

-Therefore, implementing robust data checks and validations is crucial for ensuring the accuracy and reliability of Electronic Data Interchange.
+Therefore, robust data checks and validations are crucial to ensuring the accuracy and reliability of Electronic Data Interchange.

 Example of error handling for receiving orders